ampleforth/AIPs/AIPs/aip-5.md

 ### Motivation for Symmetry

-When the supply policy reacts asymmetrically to relative change in demand the system can experience unbounded supply drift in one direction or another over time.
+A supply policy that reacts asymmetrically to relative changes in demand can experience unbounded supply drift in one direction or another over time.
 Consider the example of an alternating series below:

 **_Alternating Series Example_**